SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Results and Discussion

-\paragraph{LLMs are highly limited on this task.} The results shown in Table~\ref{tab:main-results} for iSTS-RSD suggest that the fine-tuned GPT-4o-mini is the best-performing system, while few-shot prompted LLMs fail to beat the unsupervised baseline, with reasoning bringing only little improvement.
-On SwissGov-RSD, however, LLMs show the largest drops in performance, most of all, the fine-tuned GPT-4o-mini.

-Furthermore, the results suggest that proprietary models generally outperform open-weight alternatives in most settings.
-Despite strong performance in synthetically augmented settings, LLMs, particularly open-weight models, are prone to output formatting errors, including mismatches between the predicted and expected sequence lengths.
-This problem is amplified on SwissGov-RSD, where decoding failure increases (Table~\ref{tab:llm-fail}), a problem that encoder-based models avoid by design.
+\paragraph{LLMs are highly limited on this task.} Table~\ref{tab:main-results} shows that for iSTS-RSD, fine-tuned GPT-4o-mini performs best, while few-shot prompted LLMs fail to beat the unsupervised baseline, with reasoning bringing only little improvement.
+On SwissGov-RSD, however, LLMs show the largest performance drops, especially fine-tuned GPT-4o-mini.
+Proprietary models generally outperform open-weight alternatives, and despite strong performance in synthetically augmented settings, LLMs are prone to output formatting errors, sequence length mismatches in particular, which worsen on SwissGov-RSD (Table~\ref{tab:llm-fail}), a problem encoder-based models avoid by design.
+Qualitatively, LLMs also tend to underlabel semantic differences, most noticeably toward document ends or in the second input document, as illustrated in Figure~\ref{fig:pred-example}.

-A qualitative analysis reveals further that LLMs tend to underlabel semantic differences compared to other systems.
-This is most noticeable near the end of documents or in the second document provided to the model.
-Figure~\ref{fig:pred-example} illustrates this in a short excerpt of an EN-DE document pair with labels of each system category.

 \paragraph{Long documents expose weaknesses.} To better understand how models behave on extended inputs, we analyze the correlation between model predictions and gold labels by token position in Figure~\ref{fig:position-corr}.
 While all systems show a slight downward trend as documents grow longer, encoder-based systems, specifically the unsupervised DiffAlign approach, appear more robust than LLMs.
-The plot suggests that LLaMA-3.1 405B is most sensitive to document length, often failing to produce complete output for inputs exceeding 1200 tokens.

-This suggests that for unsupervised approaches with encoder models or in-domain fine-tuning may be promising strategies for cross-lingual RSD for long documents.
-For LLMs, however, future work may need to investigate strategies that preserve output quality for extended input lengths.
+The plot suggests that LlaMA-3.1 405B is most sensitive to document length, often failing to produce complete output for inputs exceeding 1200 tokens.
+This suggests that unsupervised approaches with encoder models or in-domain fine-tuning may be promising strategies for cross-lingual RSD for long documents.
+For LLMs, however, future work may need to investigate strategies that preserve structured output quality for sequence labeling at extended input lengths.